Opening Surveyed Data on Your Computer

 Open QGIS on your computer

 Find the Mergin Maps entry in the QGIS Browser panel.

 If you cannot see the Browser panel, ensure it's enabled under View (top-level menu) > Toolbars.

 Right-click on the project and select Download

 Select a folder where you want to store your project locally.

-After selecting a folder, Mergin Maps plugin for QGIS will automatically create a subfolder based on the project's name and download the project there.
+After selecting a folder, Mergin Maps QGIS plugin will automatically create a subfolder based on the project's name and download the project there.

 Open the project when prompted:

 Your survey project is now open in QGIS and you can see the data you captured in the field.

 # Extracting data from QGIS

 Users who are not already familiar with GIS may be wondering how they can extract their data into familiar tools like MS Office and how to access their photographs.

 There are many ways how you can extract the data.
 Here we'll just cover the basics.

 Surveylayer in the Layers panel: